dotnet/docs/docs/core/extensions/windows-service.md

 - `<RuntimeIdentifier>win-x64</RuntimeIdentifier>`: Specifies the [RID](../rid-catalog.md) of `win-x64`.
 - `<PlatformTarget>x64</PlatformTarget>`: Specify the target platform CPU of 64-bit.

 To publish the app from Visual Studio, you can create a publish profile which is persisted.
-The publish profile is XML based, and has the *.pubxml* file extension.
+The publish profile is XML-based, and has the *.pubxml* file extension.
 Visual Studio uses this profile to publish the app implicitly, whereas if you're using the .NET CLI &mdash; you must explicitly specify the publish profile for it to be used.

 Right-click on the project in the **Solution Explorer**, and select **Publish...**.
 Then, select **Add a publish profile** to create a profile.
 From the **Publish** dialog, select **Folder** as your **Target**.